Introduction and Overview

 Specific details of the procedures may be modified to accommodate an individual situation as long as fairness is not compromised.
 The chairperson and the respondent(s) should be aware of any such modifications prior to the hearing.

 The full range of outcomes, up to and including dismissal, is available for recommendation by the URB.
 In recommending the outcomes the URB may consider the student’s previous behavior, general attitude and contribution to pertinent academic and community life as well as the rights of the affected community members.
-Considering the recommendations from the URB, the Vice President for Student Life will issue outcomes.
-URB recommendations may be modified by the Vice President for Student Life in consultation with the University President and/or the Provost.
+Considering the recommendations from the URB, the Academic Dean will issue outcomes.
+URB recommendations may be modified by the Dean of Students in consultation with the University President and/or the Provost.

 Each member of the URB and any other participants in the hearing process will maintain confidentiality to the fullest extent allowed by law.
 A breach of confidentiality may result in disciplinary action.
 In addition, board members may be removed from further service for any such breach.

-In issuing outcomes, those facilitating the accountability procedures may consider the student’s previous behavior, general attitude and contribution to pertinent academic and community life as well as the rights and dignity of affected community members.
+In issuing outcomes, staff member(s) may consider the student’s previous behavior, general attitude and contribution to pertinent academic and community life as well as the rights and dignity of affected community members.

 Outcomes for Accountability Procedures (Staff Conference, Restorative Justice Conferences/Circles, University Review Board):